influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactRepositoryRefStatus.md

 withNamespace(namespace)
 ```

-The namespace of the config map.
-Defaults to the workflow's namespace, or the controller's namespace (if found).
+"The namespace of the config map.
+Defaults to the workflow's namespace, or the controller's namespace (if found)."

 ## obj artifactRepository

-ArtifactRepository represents an artifact repository in which a controller will store its artifacts
+"ArtifactRepository represents an artifact repository in which a controller will store its artifacts"

 ### fn artifactRepository.withArchiveLogs